LindseyB1/Generative_AI/README.md

 ## Demo Preview

-Add GIF files to the repository and update filenames below.
+Add GIF files to the repository and update filenames below (seen in edit mode tanglarity-demo_1.mp4 (this first image appears on the second page to keep the branding and tranquil interface) & tanglarity-demo_2.mp4 (this second image appears on the first screen before clicking the button to begin).

 ![Tanglarity Welcome Experience](tanglarity-demo_2.gif)